 - Records: Depending on the country, you may need proof of tapeworm treatment or recent testing, and most countries require a record of your pet’s immunization records

-Keeping them all together is what qualifies as having a pet passport, and in the areas where an official passport is required, you’ll need one of them too.
-For those travelling to more than one country, you’ll have a lot of research to figure out the exact documents required for wherever you’re going.
+Keeping them all together qualifies as having a pet passport, and in the areas where an official passport is required, you’ll need one too.
+For those travelling to more than one country, you’ll have a lot of research to figure out the necessary documents for wherever you’re going.

 The rules and regulations regarding pet travel are constantly changing, and because each country has its own, it can get even more complicated.
-Check what’s required months ahead of your travel date so you can have it compiled correctly and ensure you’re in line with the current regulations regarding pet travel.
+Check what’s required months ahead of your travel date to have it compiled correctly and ensure you’re in line with the current regulations regarding pet travel.

 The PETS Scheme